There may be affiliate links in this post. Read my disclosure policy to learn more.

 Rivoire

 Do yourself a favor and head to this restaurant located in the Piazza della Signoria and get some hot chocolate!
-Even if you aren’t normally a fan of hot chocolate, you will love this one.
+Even if you aren’t usually a fan of hot chocolate, you will love this one.

 Bitter, a little sweet, thick and decadent!
-Apparently this secret recipe has been passed down for over 100 years.
+Apparently, this secret recipe has been passed down for over 100 years.
 I don’t have enough exclamation points for how good it is.
 We also had a piece of their chocolate cake, and it was just as special.

 This won’t be a cheap treat (the hot chocolate was 4.50 euros), but it will be a special one.